Conveniently located to serve the areas of New Jersey and New York

-Fat transfer (also called fat injection, fat autotransplantation or fat grafting) is a medical procedure that harvests fat from one part of the body where an excess exists, and then places it into another part of the body where the additional volume is needed for aesthetic purposes.
+Fat transfer (also called fat injection, fat autotransplantation, or fat grafting) is a medical procedure that harvests fat from one part of the body where an excess exists and then places it into another part of the face where the additional volume is needed for aesthetic purposes.
+Plastic Surgery of Short Hills proudly provides this facial cosmetic procedure to help patients in the New Jersey area reclaim their youthful look.

 There are several advantages of fat transfer as compared to the use of a synthetic filler: